-68 2 comprehension; written expression; and oral expression Most Recent Report Card Most Recent Standardized Test Data Behavior Observation Checklist Prior Written Notice Parental Consent for Evaluation inorder for the district to o proceed with testing.
-MTCC 2 The Pre-Referral Documentation is mailed to the assigned Special Education Curriculum Specialist at 3408 Covington Highway, Decatur, GA 30032.
-The MTSS Chair Person should maintain a complete copy of the mailed packet at the facility and email the assigned Special Education Curriculum Specialist to notify her to expect it.
-On the date the parental consent to evaluate is received MTSS Chairperson Document on the Contact Log 3 Upon receipt of the Pre-Referral Documentation Checklist, the Special Education Curriculum Specialist assigns the MTSS Chair Person the responsibility of completing the Initial Placement Timeline Spreadsheet.
-Within 2 days of Receiving the Pre- Referral Documentatio n Checklist Special Education Curriculum Specialist; MTSS Chairperson Email Notification; Initial Placement for Timeline Spreadsheet is sent via email 4 Parental Consent is received at the District Office.
+4 Parental Consent is received at the District Office.
 Upon receipt, it is date stamped.
 The Sp.
 Ed.
 Curriculum Spec.; the MTSS Team and the Psychologist are notified and timelines for the completion of the evaluation are published.
 60 Calendar Days from the date consent was received at the facility Special Education Coordinator Signed Parental Consent for Evaluation for Special Education Services Form 5 Using a variety of evaluation tools and strategies, assessments are conducted of all areas related to any suspected disability, and if appropriate, health, social and emotional status, general intelligence, academic performance, communicative status, and motor abilities.
 Within the Established 60 Calendar Day Timeline and two weeks prior to the expiration of the 60 calendar days Psychologist & Multidisciplin ary Evaluation Team Completed Battery of Tests.

-6 Evaluation results are analyzed, Within the Psychologist; Completed summarized and entered into the Special Education Eligibility Report Form.
+6 Evaluation results are analyzed, summarized and entered into the Special Education Eligibility Report Form.
 The completed report and Psychological Report is sent to the Special Education Curriculum Specialist.
-Established 60 Calendar Day Timeline and two weeks prior to expiration of the 60 Other Evaluators Special Education Eligibility Report Form and Psychological calendar days 7 An Eligibility Determination Meeting is scheduled and A Notice of Special Education IEP/ Placement Committee Meeting is sent to the parent and IEP Team Members.
-Within the established 60 calendar day timeline Special Education Curriculum Specialist A Notice of Special Education IEP/ Placement Committee Meeting; Meeting Notice 8 If the student is determined to be a student with a disability who is in need of special education services, the parent is presented with and asked to sign the Parental Consent for Initial Placement Form.
+Parent notification is completed.
+PRN)An eligibility Within 10 additional Calendar Days of the 60 day timeline.
+Psychologist; Other Evaluators Completed Special Education Eligibility Report Form and Psychological 7 An Eligibility Determination Meeting is scheduled and A Notice of Special Education IEP/ Placement Committee Meeting is sent to the parent and IEP Team Members. calendar days Within the established 30 calendar day timeline Special Education Curriculum Specialist A Notice of Special Education IEP/ Placement Committee Meeting; Meeting Notice 8 If the student is determined to be a student with a disability who is in need of special education services, the parent is presented with and asked to sign the Parental Consent for Initial Placement Form.
 At the Eligibility Determination Meeting Special Education Curriculum Specialist Signed Parental Consent for Placement Form 9 If consent for initial placement is given by the parent, the student is accepted into the program.
 An IEP is then developed.
 The Final IEP should be available within 30 Days after the Eligibility Meeting Case Manager and IEP Team IEP 10 Whether the child does or does not have a disability, the parent must be provided with: (1) a copy of the parental rights; (2) the evaluation report (psychological), and (3) the documentation of determination of the child's eligibility (Eligibility Report).
-At the conclusion of the Eligibility Determination Meeting The Special Education Case Manager Psychological Report; Eligibility Report 11 Electronic Record Requirement: (1) JTS: check yes for IEP and enter the disability category; (2) SEMS: under Administrative Data Form complete section 1 of Tab 2; and (3) Infinite Campus: complete enrollment tab special education section and enter information under DJJ special education tab; flag the student for special education.
-Immediately following the eligibility meeting Clerk and Case Manager Administrative Data Form Timelines refer to business days and do not include weekends or official holidays.
-Items in the Documentation Column are to be filed in the student's educational file.
+At the conclusion of the Eligibility Determination Meeting The Special Education Case Manager Psychological Report; Eligibility Report

+11 Electronic Record Requirement: (1) Immediately Clerk and Case Administrative

+11 1

+JTS: check yes for IEP and enter the following the Manager Data Form

+disability category; (2) SEMS: under eligibility

+Administrative Data Form complete meeting

+section 1 of Tab 2; and (3) Infinite

+Campus: complete enrollment tab

+special education section and enter

+information under DJJ special

+education tab; flag the student for

+special education.

+Timelines refer to business days and d lo not include w eekends or offici ial holidays.

+Items in the Documentation Column a re to be filed in t he student's edu ıcational file.

+Parents maintain their due process rig ght to request an evaluation.
+Ho wever, eligibility

+for special education should not be co nsidered withou t documentation 1 of prior

+instructional interventions.
+A Student Support Team bypass procedure does exist for

+rare cases or extreme circumstances.

+Refer to Georgia Rule 160-4-232